Teaching Practical Stress Analysis with COMSOL® Webinar - Archived

-If you are interested in using finite element analysis (FEA) simulation to teach structural mechanics, then tune into this webinar with guest speaker Professor Jingzhe Pan, head of Mechanics of Materials at the University of Leicester.
+If you are interested in using finite element analysis (FEA) simulation to teach structural mechanics, then watch this webinar with guest speaker Professor Jingzhe Pan, head of Mechanics of Materials at the University of Leicester.

 Stress analysis is routinely used in engineering design to virtually test design ideas and encourage innovation.

-In this webinar, Professor Pan will share his experience of using the finite element method for stress analysis.
-He will demonstrate that insight into solid mechanics can be obtained by taking students through a series of simple step-by-step examples.
+In this webinar, Professor Pan shares his experience of using the finite element method for stress analysis.
+He demonstrates that insight into solid mechanics can be obtained by taking students through a series of simple step-by-step examples.
 This valuable insight provides an “operating system” for students when they use FEA in design, without which numerical results can be wrongly interpreted or misused.
-The webinar will also discuss how Professor Pan uses the COMSOL Multiphysics® software in student research projects.
+The webinar does also discuss how Professor Pan uses the COMSOL Multiphysics® software in student research projects.

 This presentation includes a live demonstration and a Q&A session during which you can ask questions.

 Register for Teaching Practical Stress Analysis with COMSOL® Webinar

 Archived Webinar Details